- Luxury Travel

 To fully appreciate the diverse landscape of the island–and to come to face to face with spices you may never see outside of jar–a visit to a spice plantation is a must!
 Walking through the lush forest and rolling farms, we got to touch and taste, fresh cardamom, curry, lemongrass, jackfruit, and about 15 other spices and produce growing on the grounds.
 After our tour, we even enjoyed a lunch of traditional pilau (spice rice) and grilled vegetables grown right on site.

 Stone Town, check.
 Spice tour, check.
 Beaches…were next on the list of the great Zanzibar trifecta.
 And lucky for us we received an invite from the Zanzibar Collection to stay at their Baraza and Palms hotels on the southeastern coast.
 We drove an hour across the island and arrived at the white sand, turquoise water, and one of the most luxurious (and fun) resorts we’d stayed in.
-(Review on Honeymoons.com coming soon).
+(Review on Honeymoons.com over here).

 Zanzibar has incredible beaches but what lies below is even more exciting.
 At low tide we rode our bikes on the sand along the exposed coral cliffs and arrived at the best snorkel spot.
 Tourists were paying $50 a head to take a boat out to this bit of reef but we just tiptoed our way past a few sea urchin patches and swam there ourselves.
 Coral in dozens of varieties, swaying seaweed, and countless tropical fish kept us underwater for nearly four hours.